-Now that Nasty Gal has filed a petition for Chapter 11 bankruptcy in court in the Central District of California, it seems an apt time to reflect on the fast fashion retailer’s legal history, as it would be naive to assume its legal woes did not, in some way, impact its downfall.
+Now that Nasty Gal's Chapter 11 bankruptcy is well underway in court in the Central District of California, it seems an apt time to reflect on the fast fashion retailer’s legal history, as it would be naive to assume its legal woes did not, in some way, impact its downfall.
 Since getting its start as a vintage shop on eBay, Nasty Gal and its founder, Sophia Amoruso, have become the talk of the modern day e-commerce world, including a spot on Forbes’ “Richest Self-Made Women” List.
 But despite such consistently glowing press, getting to a place where Nasty Gal brings in over $300 million in revenue has not been without nasty litigation (and many threats to initiate litigation).
-Here’s a summary …
+Here is a summary …

 HELLS ANGELS MOTORCYCLE CORPORATION v.
 NASTY GAL INC ET AL (September 2011): Notoriously protective of its intellectual property, the Hells Angels named Nasty Gal in a trademark infringement suit, alleging that the retailer “offered and sold products [bearing Hells Angels trademarks] to the public, identifying them as ‘Hells Angel Tee’ shirts” in an attempt to profit on the notoriety and appeal of the well-known motorcycle group.